ttkorhonen/e3pages/docs/kb/training/workbook/7_module_deps.md

 ## Assignment

 There is another kind of dependency, the *run-time dependency*.
 This is often associated with dependencies such as *StreamDevice* where the dependency is based on run-time functionality as connoted by the existence of `.proto` (protocol) files.
-For example, consider the e3 module for communicating with a
-[FuG power supply](https://gitlab.esss.lu.se/e3/wrappers/ps/e3-fug): if you look at the [underlying module](https://gitlab.esss.lu.se/epics-modules/fug), you can see that it includes such a protocol file, [fug.proto](https://gitlab.esss.lu.se/epics-modules/fug/-/tree/master/fugApp/Db).
+For example, consider the e3 module for communicating with a [FuG power supply](https://gitlab.esss.lu.se/e3/wrappers/ps/e3-fug): if you look at the [underlying module](https://gitlab.esss.lu.se/epics-modules/fug), you can see that it includes such a protocol file, [fug.proto](https://gitlab.esss.lu.se/epics-modules/fug/-/tree/master/fugApp/Db).

-* Clone the e3 wrapper above, and build and install it.
+1. Clone the e3 wrapper above, and build and install it.
 Alternatively, `e3-fug` is included in one of the groups that can be installed with `e3.bash`.
-  Which group is it?
-What are the advantages of installing it as a group versus as a single module?
+   a) Which group is it?
+   b) What are the advantages of installing it as a group versus as a single module?

-* Look through temporary build files.
+2. Look through temporary build files.
 Can you see where it is referenced there?
-* How did `e3-fug` know that *StreamDevice* is a dependency?
+3. How did `e3-fug` know that *StreamDevice* is a dependency?
 Hint: The configuration files are only part of the story.